Par4All/par4all/examples/P4A/Upscaling/README.txt

 /home/even/par4all/examples/P4A/Upscaling/upscale.p4a.cu(155): error: identifier "v" is undefined

      In fact, I don't see where u and v are defined ???????

+    3) Last, but not least, actually the message is

+    /home/even/par4all/examples/P4A/Upscaling/main.p4a.cu(101): error: calling a host function from a __device__/__global__ function is not allowed		    corresponding to the call of the upscale procedure.

 make clean for cleaning.